Moore-Institute-4-Plastic-Pollution-Res/One4All/README.md

 ## License

-One4All is released under the CC by 4.0.
+One4All is released under the MIT License.
 Please see the license file for more information.